11 Quarto

 Alternatively, YAML-configurations may be specified on a project level (separate file named _quarto.yml) or on a code chunk level (see YAML Locations).

-In Quarto, code blocks start and end with three backticks.
-To identify an R code block, use {r} right after the opening backticks.
-For example:
+Code blocks in Quarto begin and end with three backticks.
+To specify an R code block, use {r} after the opening backticks:

 summary(cars)